AnaLuizaMarques/data-structues-and-algorithms/README.md

 # Data Structures and Algorithms in JavaScript
-This is my repository with my Data Structures and Algorithms lessons and anotations, coding in JavaScript with Udemy's Course.
+This is my repository with my Data Structures and Algorithms lessons and annotations, coding in JavaScript with Udemy's Course.

 ---
 1. Big-O notation: